SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

     ![Account-manager-start](./Images/lab1-image16.png)

-## Task 5: Create a notebook
+## Task 5: Create a Notebook

-In this task, you will create a notebook to document your data analysis process.
-You’ll set up the notebook environment, import necessary libraries, and structure your code to include data exploration, visualization, and insights.
-This will help you organize your workflow and enhance reproducibility in your analysis.
+In this task, you'll create a Notebook to document your data analysis.
+You'll set up the environment, import libraries, and structure your code for exploration, visualization, and insights.

 1. From the left pane, select the workspace named **Fabric-<inject key="DeploymentID" enableCopy="false"/>**.